Toloka/docs/en/toloka-apps/concepts/cloud-storage.md

 # Where to store files

-If your task requires images, audio, or video files, upload them to [photo hosting](#image-hosting) or [cloud storage](#cloud) and provide links to them in the TSV, CSV, JSON, or XLSX-file.
+If your task items include images, audio, or video files, upload them to [photo hosting](#image-hosting) or [cloud storage](#cloud) and provide links to them in the TSV,  CSV, or XLSX file, or in JSON format.

 {% cut "TSV" %}